openstack/charm-deployment-guide/deploy-guide/source/app-manila-ganesha.rst

 .. warning::

    The machine mappings will almost certainly need to be changed.

-To use the overlay with an existing model remember to use the `--map-machines` switch to juju.
-To deploy OpenStack with Manila-Ganesha:
+To deploy OpenStack with Manila Ganesha:

 .. code-block:: none

-   juju deploy base.yaml --overlay manila-ganesha-overlay.yaml --map-machines=existing
+   juju deploy ./base.yaml --overlay ./manila-ganesha-overlay.yaml

+Where `base.yaml` is a bundle to deploy OpenStack.
+See :doc:`Install OpenStack from a bundle <install-openstack-bundle>`.

 Configuration
 -------------